-The Google Places API is one of the best-known Places APIs but enterprises often choose alternatives such as Foursquare Places, Factual Places, Facebook Places, & SafeGraph Places due to factors such as price, licensing terms, & data availability.
+The Google Places API is one of the best-known Places APIs but enterprises often choose alternatives such as Foursquare Places, Factual Places, Facebook Places, and SafeGraph Places due to factors such as price, licensing terms, and data availability.

 Lastly, SafeGraph Places has attributes that the Google Places API does not offer.
 For example, when it comes to building footprint data (geofences) for a POI, Google has that data internally but it isn’t offered via API.
-Thus, many companies choose to augment their Google Places data with SafeGraph’s Places Polygons or to use SafeGraph Places exclusively.
+Thus, many companies choose to augment their Google Places data with SafeGraph Geometry data or to use SafeGraph Places exclusively.

-For several reasons, businesses choose Google Places, Facebook Places, Foursquare Places & SafeGraph Places as alternatives to Factual Places.
+For several reasons, businesses choose Google Places, Facebook Places, Foursquare Places, and SafeGraph Places as alternatives to Factual Places.

 Businesses chose Foursquare Places vs. Factual Places because Foursquare has POI in every single country on earth while Factual only has data on 52 countries.
-Due to the user-generated nature of Foursquare data, Foursquare places coverage is also higher and more accurate for POI that people tend to check into often, like restaurants & bars.
-But for this same reason, at less checked-in-to POI, like a doctors office or grocery store, Foursquare data can be lacking compared to Factual’s data.
+Due to the user-generated nature of Foursquare data, Foursquare places coverage is also higher and more accurate for POI that people tend to check into often, like restaurants and bars.
+But for this same reason, at less checked-into POI, like a doctor's office or grocery store, Foursquare data can be lacking compared to Factual’s data.

-For geofencing applications, where knowing the precise location of a place is crucial (such as for turning GPS data into store visit intelligence), SafeGraph Places polygons make SafeGraph to other Places data vendors.
+For geofencing applications, where knowing the precise location of a place is crucial (such as for turning GPS data into store visit intelligence), SafeGraph polygons make SafeGraph superior to other Places data vendors.

-Evaluating a POI database can be a tough task, so SafeGraph put together a POI data evaluation guide.
+Evaluating a POI database can be a tough task, so SafeGraph put together a POI data evaluation guide and a data evaluation checklist.
 Some critical questions to ask when evaluating a places database:

 - Recall (what percentage of real-life locations are actually in the given dataset)?
-You can measure this for both national brands (like McDonalds) as well as for long-tail POI like mom & pop stores.
+You can measure this for both national brands (like McDonald's) as well as for long-tail POI like mom and pop stores.

-- Completeness (what is the fill-rate for attributes?)
-POI data providers boast about all the meta-attributes for a POI, like open-hours or phone-number or category (NAICS code) but the fill-rate might be lacking.
+- Completeness (what is the fill rate for attributes?)
+POI data providers boast about all the metadata for a POI, like open hours or phone number or category (NAICS code) but the fill rate might be lacking.
 How complete is each listing on average?

 - What is the granularity of a POI location?
 Is it just POI addresses?
 POI centroids?
 What about the exact building footprints (geofences?) for a POI?

 The physical world is in constant flux.
 Maintaining accurate data on places is an immensely difficult engineering problem.
-At SafeGraph, even with $20 million in VC funding and a top machine-learning & data science team, we still find bugs and inaccuracies in our own data all the time (and openly publish our problems for transparency).
+At SafeGraph, even with a top machine learning and data science team, we still find bugs and inaccuracies in our own data all the time (and openly publish our problems for transparency).